• Home

 Retail Sales Notification Form

-UCCC Compliance Examination
+UCCC Compliance Examination - Jeffrey Kovalski, UCCC Representative

 The Colorado Department of Law is conducting compliance examinations of dealerships around the state.
 If your dealership is selected for an audit, you will receive a letter requesting specific transactions for review (up to a four-year period).
-If an auditor will be completing the examination at your dealership, you must provide (in addition to the documents):
+Audits can be conducted:

 • Adequate work space (desk or table to accommodate one to two examiners)